-A gear intensive activity like scuba diving will eventually lead to some equipment breaking.
-Typically, that will happen at the worst moment and in the most unfortunate location, like on a boat and your a long way from a dive shop to do a repair.
+A gear-intensive activity like scuba will eventually lead to some equipment breaking.
+Typically, that will happen at the worst moment and in the most unfortunate location, like on a boat and you are a long way from a dive shop to do a repair.

 - 0.1 Do you really need one?

 - 0.2 Same items for beginners vs. experienced divers?

 - 0.4 What do you need to put into it?

 - 0.5 Add what you need

 - 3 Replenishing the supply